cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `target-guard`

-When set, adds a guard code to the beginning of the program which verifies the code is run by a Mindustry version compatible with both `target` and `target-optimization` options.
+When set, adds a guard code to the beginning of the program which verifies the code is run by a Mindustry version compatible with both the `target` and `builtin-evaluation` options.
 If the processor isn't compatible with the compiler options used to generate the code, the execution remains stuck at the beginning of the program.
 This prevents the code from running on an incompatible processor, resulting in potentially faulty execution of the code.

 THe target guard code doesn't distinguish between world and standard processors.